Fully extended BV-BFV description of General Relativity in three dimensions: Preliminaries

 We will be concerned here with classical field theories that enjoy symmetries given by Lie algebra actions, and our starting point to build an extended (exact) BV-BFV theory is a couple $(\mathcal{F}^{cl}, S^{cl})$.
 The space of classical fields $\mathcal{F}^{cl}$ is the space of sections\footnote{In the present paper we will consider principal connections as fields.
 However, we can reduce to this setting by expanding around an arbitrary reference connection.} of some sheaf or bundle $E \rightarrow M$, while $S^{cl}$ is a local functional on $\mathcal{F}^{cl}$, i.e. a function of the fields and a finite number of jets, called \emph{action functional}.
 The symmetry data is sometimes encoded in an involutive distribution\footnote{In full generality the BV formalism only requires that $\mathcal{D}^{cl}$ be involutive on the critical locus of $S^{cl}$, i.e. the space of solutions of the associated variational problem.} $\mathcal{D}^{cl}$ on $\mathcal{F}^{cl}$.

-The first step is to build a BV theory (or 0-extended BV-BFV) $\mathfrak{F}=\left(\mathcal{F},\varpi,S,Q\right)$, by promoting the space of classical field to a $(-1)$-symplectic graded manifold $(\mathcal{F},\varpi)$, and constructing a cohomological vector field $Q$ on $\mathcal{F}$, for which $S$ is the Hamiltonian functional \cite{BV1,BV2}.
-It is then possible to build an $m$-extended BV-BFV theory using a constructive approach.
+The first step is to build a BV theory (or 0-extended BV-BFV) $\mathfrak{F}=\left(\mathcal{F},S,\varpi,Q\right)$, {is to promote the space of classical field to a $(-1)$-symplectic graded manifold $(\mathcal{F},\varpi)$, and to construct a cohomological vector field $Q$ on $\mathcal{F}$, the Hamiltonian vector field of $S$ w.r.t. $\varpi$ \cite{BV1,BV2}.} It is then possible to build an $m$-extended BV-BFV theory using a constructive approach.